YuriShvetsov/space-lite/README.md

 Space Lite
 ==========

-This is a simple todolist system implemented with Vue.
+This is a simple task manager implemented with Vue and IndexedDB.

 ## Features

-- Folders
+- Multiple projects (folders)
-- Task editing
+- Markdown for tasks
-- Hidden tasks
+- Hidden projects and tasks
 - Export/import to json
 - Dark theme